San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/dataset_summary_tables.md

 factor_vars <- c("species", "island", "sex", "year")
 ```

-## Create Table 1 output
+### Table 1

-Within the function to create the table, at minimum, we need to specify
+Within the function to create the table, we need to specify the
-the variables in our dataframe, the factor variables, and the dataset to
+variables, factor variables, and dataset to be used.
-be used.

 ``` r
 CreateTableOne(